Nebo15/qbill.docs/source/includes/_interacting.md

 - Up to 24 keys.
 - Up to 100 characters for the key (alphanumeric characters, hyphens and underscores).
 - Up to 500 characters for the value.
 - String, integer, decimals and boolean values only.
-All other types will be converted into strings.
+All other types will be converted into string.

 ## Key objects